giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-07-easing-2-curve-an-editor-window-to-create-animation-curve-from-easing-functions.md

 ## Using
 You can open the window through the context menu on any `AnimationCurve` property on `Inspector`.

-In the video below you can see in more details about how to use the `Easing2Curve`:
+In the video below you can see how to use the `Easing2Curve`:
 {% youtube 2W-g6-k74nc %}